GiGurra/flycd/README.md

 * better error handling :S
 * better logging
 * some status views or status APIs maybe
     * if someone ever has time to build a UI :D
 * Volumes & mounts
 * Secrets
 * Machine types, ram & cpu modifications
 * fly.io native postgres, redis, etc...

 ## Using it

 ### Setting up your own config repo

+1. The two ways I'd recommend, either:
-1. Fork this repo
+    * Fork this repo and run `go install .`
+    * `go install github.com/gigurra/flycd@v0.0.6`
-2. Modify the contents of the `project` folder, and add the app specifications you like
+2. Modify the contents of the `project` folder (or create one), and add the app specifications you like
-3. Run flycd deploy
+3. Run `flycd deploy projects`

+### Installing flycd git-ops app to your fly.io env (not yet implemented)

+Not yet implemented.
+Just install a blank nginx server and creates an org token, prints it to your terminal.

 ```
 flycd install tempflycd personal arn